Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

+The link $K$ in the above definition is not required to be oriented.
+Consider a connected component $k\in K$.
+Each leaf of $\mathcal{F}$ having a boundary component on $k$ induces an orientation on $k$ and if $k\in K_r$ different leaves induce different orientations on $k$ (see Remark~\ref{rem:orientation}).

+A rational open book decomposition of a closed 3-manifold is given by a link $K$ and a fibration of $M\setminus K$ over $\mathbb{S}^1$.
+Notice that if the broken book decomposition has no broken components, it is a rational open book decomposition.
+In this case, $M\setminus K$ fibers over $\mS^1$ and the pages of the foliation $\mathcal{F}$ coincide with the fibers.

+From Definition~\ref{defn:BBD}, we have that if $\mathcal{V}$ is atubular neighborhood of a broken component $k\in K_b$ the foliation $\mathcal{F}|_{\mathcal{V}}$ has two types of leaves: radial ones that are annuli with a boundary component in $k$ and the other boundary component in $\partial {\mathcal{V}}$; and {\it hyperbolic} ones that are annuli with both boundary components in $\partial {\mathcal{V}}$.
+Along a broken component $k$ of the binding, consider a disc transverse to $k$ and to $\mathcal{F}$ contained in the tubular neighborhood $\mathcal V$.
+We call radial/hyperbolic sectors to the connected components of such a disc that belong to radial/hyperbolic leaves.
+Broken book decompositions, without the degenerate adjective, have an additional finiteness hypothesis on the sectors at each broken component of the binding.

+\begin{defi} A broken book decomposition is a degenerate broken book decomposition such that every $k\in K_b$ has exactly four hyperbolic sectors. \end{defi}

-\begin{Remark} Observe that a radial sector in $\partial {V}$, where $V$ is a tubular neighborhood of a broken component of $K$, might contain just one leaf of $\mathcal{F}|_V$.
-The definitions of radial and hyperbolic leaves are only local. \end{Remark}
+\begin{Remark} Radial sectors are closed.
+A radial sector might contain just one leaf of $\mathcal{F}|_{\mathcal{V}}$.
+Moreover, the definitions of radial and hyperbolic leaves are only local. \end{Remark}

 There is a finite number of pages that do not belong to the interior of one-parameter families of homeomorphic pages, which are called {\it rigid pages}.
-The boundary of a rigid page must contain broken binding components and there are finitely many rigid pages.
+The boundary of a rigid page must contain broken binding components.
 Each connected component of the complement of the rigid pages fibers over $\mathbb{R}$ and the fibers can be taken to be the leaves of $\mathcal{F}$.

-Given a vector field $X$ on a 3-manifold equipped with a broken book decomposition $(K,\mathcal{F})$, we say that the broken book carries (or supports) the vector field $X$ if the binding $K$ is composed of periodic orbits of $X$, while the other orbits are transverse to the interior of the leaves of $\mathcal{F}$.
-If the broken book decomposition has no broken components, it is a rational open book decomposition.
-In this case, the foliation $\mathcal{F}$ is a fibration over $\mS^1$ in $M\setminus K$.
+\begin{defi} Given a vector field $X$ on a 3-manifold equipped with a broken book decomposition $(K,\mathcal{F})$, we say that the broken book carries (or supports) the vector field $X$ if the binding $K$ is composed of periodic orbits of $X$, while the other orbits are positively transverse to the leaves of $\mathcal{F}$. \end{defi}

+If a vector field $X$ admits a Birkhoff section $S$, then it is carried by an open book decomposition whose binding is $\partial S$ and whose pages are diffeormorphic to $S$.

-\begin{Remark} In our construction, a periodic orbit of a vector field $X$ carried by a broken book decomposition that belongs to $K_b$ has to be non-degenerate and hyperbolic.
+\begin{Remark} In Theorem~\ref{thm:bbook}, a periodic orbit of a vector field $X$ carried by a broken book decomposition that belongs to $K_b$ will always be non-degenerate and hyperbolic.
 In this case, it can be either positive or negative hyperbolic according to the sign of the eigenvalues of the linearised Poincar\'e map.